related-sciences/gwas-analysis-manuscript/manuscript.md

       - PC-Relate uses this to get an initial set of PCs that are then regressed against genotype calls for individuals
       - Predictions from this model are then used to create allele frequencies used in the usual GRM formula
   - "Existing approaches for the estimation of frequently used measures of recent genetic relatedness, such as kinship coefficients and identity by descent (IBD) sharing probabilities, have limitations in the presence of population structure"
-  - "For example, a variety of maximum likelihood5, 6, 7 and method of moments8, 9, 10 estimators have been developed for relatedness inference from genotype data under a strong assumption of sampling from a single population with no underlying ancestral diversity.
-In samples with population stratification, these methods that assume population homogeneity have been shown11, 12, 13 to give extremely biased estimates of recent genetic relatedness."
+  - "For example, a variety of maximum likelihood and method of moments estimators have been developed for relatedness inference from genotype data under a strong assumption of sampling from a single population with no underlying ancestral diversity.
+In samples with population stratification, these methods that assume population homogeneity have been shown to give extremely biased estimates of recent genetic relatedness."
   - "The widely used KING-robust method11 has been developed for inference on close pedigree relationships under an assumption of sampling from ancestrally distinct subpopulations with no admixture.
 However, KING-robust gives biased relatedness estimates for pairs of individuals who have different ancestry, which can result in incorrect relationship inference for relatives with admixed ancestry."
   - The section "Convolution of Recent and Distant Genetic Relatedness" defines the GRM formula (same as used in Hail/PLINK)
-  - "A widely used empirical genetic relationship matrix (GRM) has been proposed for inference on population structure (distant genetic relatedness) in samples without close relatives,24 as well as inference on recent kinship and heritability estimation of complex traits in samples derived from a single population"
+  - "A widely used empirical genetic relationship matrix (GRM) has been proposed for inference on population structure (distant genetic relatedness) in samples without close relatives, as well as inference on recent kinship and heritability estimation of complex traits in samples derived from a single population"
   - Recent vs Distant genetic relatedness
     - From [PC-Relate Presentation](http://www.biostat.washington.edu/sites/default/files/modules/TOPMED_RELATEDNESS_INFERENCE_Module12_2018.pdf)
       - Distinguishing familial relatedness from population structure using genotype data is difficult, as both manifest as genetic similarity through the sharing of alleles.